sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 _The first dependency is Git, our version control system.
 You can download it from [git-scm.com](https://git-scm.com/download)._

 1. Visit the Git website and select the version suitable for your operating system.
-For this tutorial, we'll demonstrate on Windows, but you can adapt the instructions for your OS.
+For this guide, we'll demonstrate on Windows, but you can adapt the instructions for your OS.
 2. Now, download Git.
 Once the download is finished, we’re ready to install it.

 _Now, let’s proceed with the installation of Git._